Last updated on November 28th, 2023.

 - Breath or prana helps to move energy and clear blockages in our subtle body—marma points (energy channels) and chakras (energy centers).

-- Pranayama (regulation of breath) will calm the heart-mind and lead to inner peace.
+- Pranayama (regulation of breath) will calm the heart and lead to inner peace.

-By learning about breath awareness’s physical, mental, and emotional/spiritual benefits, you are working toward more excellent wholistic health and wellness.
-In regulating your breathing and participating in breathing exercises, you can learn to use your life force to improve your health.
+By learning about breath awareness’s physical, mental, and emotional/spiritual benefits, you are working toward more excellent, regular, and controlled breathing that can improve acute distress and holistic health and wellness.
+Regulating your breathing and participating in breathing exercises can teach you to use your life force to improve your health.
 This action is fundamental to yoga practice and positively affects all organisms.

 What is Breath Awareness and How does it Impact Health?

-To understand the importance of breath, in a yogic lifestyle, it is first important to understand the Eight Limbs of Yoga:
+To understand the importance of breath in a yogic lifestyle, it is first essential to understand the Eight Limbs of Yoga:

 - Yama – restraints